top of page

 8: Visuals and Media

-Genre-appropriate visuals—book trailers, character moodboards, animated GIFs of key settings, or thematic graphics.
+Genre-appropriate visuals—book trailers, character mood boards, or thematic graphics.

-• Support, don’t distract: Limit media to one or two pieces that reinforce your book’s tone.
-Too many GIFs create chaos.
+• Limit media to one or two pieces: Choose visuals that reinforce your book’s tone.

-• Optimize load times: Compress videos and images to ensure your page loads in under three seconds.
-Slow pages kill conversions.
+• Optimize load times: Compress videos and images to ensure quick loading.

 book landing page